-BOUND-E provides the Agency indications of improper cryptographic behavior and/or of hardware/ software misconfiguration.
-If cryptography is used, cryptography must be properly implemented and configured to provide the desired level of protection.
-BOUND-E collects policies from hardware devices, software products, and cryptographic implementation configuration settings to ensure that the right (e.g., FIPS 140-2 validated) implementations are being used and configured properly.
+BOUND-E provides the agency indications of improper cryptographic behavior and/or of hardware or software misconfiguration.
+If cryptography is used, it must be properly implemented and configured to provide the desired level of protection.
+BOUND-E collects policies from hardware devices, software products, and cryptographic implementation configuration settings to ensure that the correct (e.g., FIPS 140-2 validated) implementations are being used and configured properly.